sambhavmahajan/Cloud-Service-For-File-Storage/README.md

 ### Cloud Service For File Storage
 Hey, welcome to my repository.
-This is a basic cloud for file storage project written in golang (1.21.00) and gin.
+This is a basic cloud service for file storage written in golang (1.21.00) and gin.
 As you are observing, this is not the latest golang version, this is due to the deployment issues encountered during deploying using koyeb.

 `Deployed At: https://cloudstorage-sambhavmahajan.koyeb.app`